Site History and Significance

 Inari-yu Bathhouse was included on the 2020 World Monuments Watch to support local solutions that could provide a model for the hundreds of remaining bathhouses in Japan.

 In January 2021, WMF launched a project in partnership with S&N (Sento and Neighborhood) to oversee the restoration of Inari-yu, support its transformation into a functional community gathering space, and document its history and cultural role.

 World Monuments Fund safeguards cultural heritage around the globe, ensuring our treasured places are preserved for present and future generations.

 Sign up for our newsletter to receive regular updates on our projects, stories from the field, upcoming events, and more!

-This project has been supported, in part, by American Express.
+World Monuments Fund’s project at Inari-yu Bathhouse has been made possible, in part, by support from American Express.